-The Stop TB Partnership operates through a Secretariat hosted by UNOPS in Geneva, Switzerland.
+12.1.1 The Stop TB Partnership operates through a Secretariat hosted by the WHO in Geneva, Switzerland.
 The Secretariat's primary role is to facilitate the work of the Partnership through the implementation of the Board-approved Operational Strategy and other decisions.
 Additionally, the Secretariat will support the Board with the planning and organization of Board meeting logistics, agendas, and procedures.

-12.2 Executive Director
+12.2 Executive Secretary

-The Executive Director is recruited by the host organization, with input from the Board through the Executive Committee.
-The Executive Director is accountable to the Board and the host organization and is responsible for the overall management of the Secretariat of the Stop TB Partnership.
+The Executive Secretary is recruited by the host organization, with input from the Board through the Executive Committee.
+The Executive Secretary is accountable to the Board and the host organization and is responsible for the overall management of the Secretariat of the Stop TB Partnership.
+The Executive Secretary seeks guidance from the Stop TB Coordinating Board, its Executive Committee, and